What is forensic dermatology?

 Specific dermatological patterns of injury include:

-The classic sign of child abuse is loop marks – which result from injury inflicted by ropes, cords, or belts.
+The classic sign of child abuse is loop marks – which result from an injury inflicted by ropes, cords, or belts.

 Sexual abuse can present with characteristic markings found on the victim or perpetrator, such as bruising, bite marks, fingerprint marks, abrasions from ligatures, and petechiae (tiny bruises) from asphyxia (suffocation).